• This field is for validation purposes and should be left unchanged.

 Sydney’s museums range from the more traditional to modern so you can be as old school or forward thinking as you like.

 The Australian Museum has been part of Sydney since 1827 when it became the country’s first museum.
-It’s filled with natural science and cultural artefacts, and often plays host to great travelling exhibitions such as the Wildlife Photographer of the Year.
+It’s filled with natural science and cultural artefacts, and often plays host to great travelling exhibitions.

 On the other side of Darling Harbour from the Powerhouse you’ll find the Australian National Maritime Museum.
 Considering Australia is the world’s largest island, there’s plenty to cover in this one and you can also clamber on board the daring class destroyer, HMAS Vampire.